whitewater-guide/whitewater-guide/README.md

 ## Build process

 Backend stack is built with Docker.
 Base compose file is `build/docker-compose.yml`.
-For each configuration, additional override file is also used, e.g. `build/docker-compose.development.yml`.
+For each environment configuration, additional override file is also used, e.g. `build/docker-compose.development.yml`.

-Dev configuration is launched using `docker-sync`.
+~~Dev configuration is launched using `docker-sync`.~~

 Staging configurations use docker swarm node (single host) and use `docker stack deploy`.
+Deployed environemts also have one common `.yml` files, so the override order is `docker-compose.yml` > `docker-compose.deploy.yml` > `docker-compose.staging.yml`.
 They are managed via `docker-machine`.
 The machine names must be `ww-local` and `ww-staging`, scripts use these names.
+Private AWS container registry is used to publish docker images and then to pull them onto docker-machines.

-Docker images for backend stack parts are tagged with configuration (`dev`/`local`/`staging`) and version number from package.json.
+Docker images for backend stack parts are tagged with configuration (`development`/`local`/`staging`) and version number from package.json.
 Version numbers are automatically incremented in with a pair of git pre-commit and post-commit hooks.
 Husky is installed in project root to ensure that hooks are properly set up after you check-out and npm install project.